Mallan Roberts

-Mallan Roberts (born 6 June 1992) is a Canadian professional soccer player who plays as a centre back for Heidelberg United FC in the NPL Victoria.
+Mallan Roberts (born 6 June 1992) is a Canadian professional soccer player who plays as a centre back.

 Career

 Youth

 Born in Freetown, Sierra Leone, Roberts began playing soccer in Sierra Leone before continuing to play the game in Edmonton, Alberta after he and his father fled from Sierra Leone due to the Sierra Leone Civil War.
-While in high-school Roberts started to play Canadian Football for his high-school side and then for the local Canadian Junior Football League side, the Edmonton Huskies.
+While in high-school Roberts started to play Canadian football for his high-school side and then for the local Canadian Junior Football League side, the Edmonton Huskies.
 He also spent a few weeks training with Canadian Football League side, the Edmonton Eskimos before going back into soccer and playing with the Northern Alberta Institute of Technology soccer team before joining the FC Edmonton reserves in 2012.

 FC Edmonton

 On 20 February 2013 it was announced that Roberts had signed his first professional contract with FC Edmonton of the North American Soccer League.
 He then made his professional debut for FC Edmonton in a Canadian Championship match against the Vancouver Whitecaps FC in which started and played the full 90 minutes as Edmonton lost the match 2–3.
 Roberts then scored his first professional goal of his career on 30 June 2013 against Minnesota United FC in an NASL match in which he found the net in the 11th minute as FC Edmonton went on to win the match 3–1.